Teens with ASD: College

 - Some states have funding for higher education within their department of disability

-Colleges with on-campus support for children with ASD
+Colleges with On-Campus Support for Children with Autism

-More colleges have on-campus support or programs for children with ASD.
-Please see our adults section for more information.
+More and more colleges have on-campus support or programs for children with ASD.

 Office of Vocational Rehabilitation